 - No other punctuation should be used within any Name Field.

 - Full capitalization (ALL-CAPS) of names should not be used in any Name Field.

 - Suffixes and Prefixes do not belong in any Name Field.

 - First name of the deceased.
 Put the entire first name (if known), even if the grave marker is only an initial.

 - Middle name of deceased.
 Put the entire middle name (if known), even if the grave marker is only an initial.

 - Nickname of deceased, if known; the nickname is automatically placed in quotes.

 - Maiden Name

-- Maiden name of a married individual, if known (otherwise leave blank); the maiden name is automatically italicized and should only be used if the individual was married and took the spouse's surname as their new surname.
-If the deceased was never married, then the surname should be placed in the "Last Name" field, NOT in the "Maiden Name" field.
+- Maiden name of a married individual, if known (otherwise leave blank); the maiden name is automatically italicized and should only be used if the individual was married and took the spouse's last name as their new last name.
+If the deceased was never married, then the last name should be placed in the "Last Name" field, NOT in the "Maiden Name" field.